 Put on your own oxygen mask before assisting others.

 1) Turn off your phone and email.
 Turn off the lights.
 Lock the door.
 Take a deep breath.
 Close your eyes.
 Rest.

 2) Walk around the block… or around the parking lot.
-Grab your favorite beverage from a coffee shop that’s a little farther away than your usual place.
+If you can, grab your favorite beverage from a coffee shop that’s a little farther away than your usual place.

 3) Do something active.
 Stretch.
-Do some push-ups.
-Sit-ups.
-Jumping jacks.
+Do some push-ups, sit-ups, and/or jumping jacks.

 4) Make yourself a healthy[-ish] snack.
 Cut up an apple, munch on frozen grapes, or put together a turkey wrap.

 5) Drink a bottle of infused lemon water.
 You can make it with strawberries, cucumber, or oranges, or anything else that would make your water more interesting.
 Hydrate.
 (I know I’m usually under-hydrated.)